Welcome to La Cuesta Chapter, NSDAR

-More than twenty-one women have served as La Cuesta Chapter regents and have held district chairs, since our charter members first met in January 1951.
-Among our current chapter membership, there are a number of past regents and members who have held other positions at the district and or state level.
+More than twenty-one women have served as La Cuesta Chapter, NSDAR, regents and have held district chairs since our charter members first met in January 1951.
+Among our current chapter membership, there are several past regents and members who have held other positions at the district and or state level.

-La Cuesta Chapter supports and participates in projects for active American military and our veterans of all wars.
+La Cuesta Chapter, NSDAR, supports and participates in projects for active-duty military and our veterans of all wars.
 We support reforestation and other green projects.
-We support the DAR schools with donations of Campbell product labels, Box Tops for Education and monetary donations.
-We are actively involved in the preservation of documents, relics and records of individual service of the Revolutionary War soldiers and patriots, as well as preservation of historical sites in all parts of our state and country.
+We support the DAR schools with donations of Box Tops for Education and monetary donations.
+We are actively involved in the preservation of documents, relics, and records of individual service of the American Revolutionary War soldiers and Patriots, as well as the preservation of historical sites in all parts of our state and country.

 We are a wonderful team of patriotic women and welcome any woman for membership.
-You must be over 18 years of age and descended from a man or woman who aided in achieving American independence during the period between April 19, 1775 and November 26, 1783.
+You must be 18 years of age or older and descended from a man or woman who aided in achieving American independence during the period between April 19, 1775 and November 26, 1783.